Panch-R/week02-ebt-code-reading/README.md

 ## What I can explain now
 - The difference between a Workbook and a Worksheet
 - How to designate only one source file
-- Why Source files are opened as ReadOnly
+- Why are source files opened as ReadOnly
 - How Excel data is transferred through Range.Value
 - Why list() is used with Path.glob()
 - How for / if / continue work together
 - How lambda is used with retry()
-- Why retry() is necessary when Excel is busy
+- Why is retry () necessary when Excel is busy